pep-dortmund/homepage/README.md

 press f5 in the browser to update.

 Some updates, like changing images might require to delete the cache (ctrl + r in chrome).

-## Contributing

-See [Contributing](CONTRIBUTING.md) for detailled explanation how to
-- write new posts
-- add static pages
-- edit the navigation
-- minified markdown intro
-- other crazy things